 4- Skipping Rope Squats – secure your Unit 9 skipping rope to a pole or stair rail.
 Set feet slightly wider than hips hold onto skipping rope and you squat down (ensure knees track towards toes / feet slightly turned out).
 Keep shoulders above hips, also you don’t have to drop your butt lower than your knees, especially if you end up dropping your chest forward and putting pressure on your lower back.
 Go at a slow even pace and exhale as you rise to activate and protect your core.
 Repeat 8 -10 squats

 Deep squats are suitable when you reach your due date to help open the pelvis in preparation for birth.
-Join my Ultimate Pregnant Core online to get your core birth ready and discover your abs better post baby !
+Join my online pregnancy and postpartum membership THE BFAB METHOD to get your core birth ready and discover your abs better post baby !

 5- Leg Slide Reverse – Place your Unit 9 sliders under each feet.
 Stand tall, (use chair for balance especially if pregnant) supporting leg is soft -no locked knee joint, keep chest up and eyes up slide 1 leg back and forward. repeat 8 times each side.
 Exhale as leg extends on the effort.
 Keep hips square, no twisting.